Toll in Poland

 Distance-based toll (over 3.5 t GVW)

-Vehicles over 3.5 t in Poland are subject to tolls on all motorways, expressways and many national roads.
-Payment is made either based on distance travelled or electronically via the e-TOLL system.
-You can find more information about the e-TOLL system in our guide.
+Vehicles over 3.5 t are subject to tolls in Poland on all motorways, expressways and many national roads.
+Payment is made either on a distance basis or electronically via the e-TOLL system.
+Further information on the e-TOLL system can be found in our guide.

 Vehicles over 3.5 t GVW